yourtechie/aks-documentation/README.md

 In summary, Kubernetes is the open-source container orchestration platform, while Azure Kubernetes Service (AKS) is a managed service that offers Kubernetes functionality within the Azure cloud ecosystem, providing ease of use and integration with other Azure services.

+# Key Components of AKS
+Azure Kubernetes Service (AKS) consists of several key components that work together to provide a managed Kubernetes environment for deploying, managing, and scaling containerized applications:

+1. **Control Plane**:
+   - The control plane is the management plane of the AKS cluster.
+It includes components like the Kubernetes API server, controller manager, scheduler, and etcd (the distributed key-value store for Kubernetes).
+   - Microsoft manages the control plane, ensuring its availability, scalability, and security.
+Users interact with the control plane through the Kubernetes API.

+2. **Nodes**:
+   - Nodes are the virtual machines (VMs) that run the containerized workloads in the AKS cluster.
+   - Nodes are managed by Azure and provisioned with the necessary software components, including the Kubernetes kubelet, container runtime (such as Docker or containerd), and networking components.
+   - Nodes are grouped into node pools, each with its own configuration for scaling, instance size, and availability zones.

+3. **Node Agent**:
+   - The node agent runs on each node and is responsible for managing the node's lifecycle, including registering the node with the Kubernetes control plane, monitoring node health, and executing tasks assigned by the control plane.

+4. **Kubelet**:
+   - Kubelet is an agent that runs on each node and is responsible for managing the containers and pods on that node.
+   - Kubelet interacts with the container runtime to start, stop, and monitor containers as instructed by the Kubernetes control plane.

+5. **Networking**:
+   - AKS uses Azure Virtual Network (VNet) for networking, allowing pods and services within the cluster to communicate securely.
+   - Azure CNI (Container Networking Interface) is the default networking plugin used by AKS, providing each pod with an IP address from the Azure VNet subnet.

+6. **Azure Load Balancer**:
+   - Azure Load Balancer is used to distribute incoming traffic to the pods running within the AKS cluster.
+It ensures that the workload is evenly distributed across the nodes and provides high availability for the application.

+7. **Storage**:
+   - AKS supports various storage options for persistent data storage, including Azure Disks, Azure Files, and Azure NetApp Files.
+   - Persistent Volume (PV) and Persistent Volume Claim (PVC) resources are used to manage persistent storage in Kubernetes workloads running on AKS.

+8. **Azure Monitor**:
+   - Azure Monitor provides monitoring and observability capabilities for AKS clusters, including metrics, logs, and insights into cluster health, performance, and resource utilization.
+   - Azure Monitor integrates with other Azure services and tools, enabling users to create alerts, dashboards, and diagnostic logs for monitoring AKS clusters effectively.

+These components collectively form the foundation of AKS, providing a managed Kubernetes environment with built-in scalability, reliability, and integration with the broader Azure ecosystem.

 ## **How Azure Kubernetes Service Works**